Jim McGovern (American politician): Political positions

 McGovern has aligned himself with liberal and progressive causes.
 "It's no secret that I'm a liberal", he said in 2010.
 "I didn't poll any of this stuff, but I am who I am."
 Political interest groups generally rank McGovern as one of the most liberal members of Congress.
-The National Journal ranked him among the seven most liberal representatives.
+The National Journal ranked him among the seven most liberal representatives in the 110th Congress and GovTrack ranked him as the 33rd most politically left in the 117th Congress.
 The Washington Post noted numerous similarities between McGovern and his mentor, 1972 Democratic presidential nominee George McGovern: "Both are considered among the most liberal and anti-war lawmakers of their generation.
 The most prominent difference?
 They aren't related."

 From 1997 to 2007, the liberal advocacy group Americans for Democratic Action gave him an average vote rating of 98.5%, whereas its conservative counterpart, the American Conservative Union, gave him an average vote rating of 2.5%.
 The United States Chamber of Commerce, which advocates for business-oriented policies, gave McGovern a 33% lifetime rating as of 2011.

 Family and personal life

 McGovern lives in Worcester with his wife, Lisa Murray McGovern, a former aide to U.S. Representative Gerry Studds.
-They have two children.
+They have a son, Patrick, and a daughter, Molly.
 He has two sisters, who are teachers in the Worcester public school system.
+McGovern announced in April 2025 that his daughter Molly, who had been battling cancer, had died unexpectedly while in Italy.

 In November 2010, McGovern underwent surgery to remove his thyroid gland after being diagnosed with papillary thyroid cancer, from which he has recovered.

 McGovern is Roman Catholic and says that his legislative initiatives such as increased spending on global nutrition and raising taxes on higher income earners originate from the Catholic Church's efforts to serve the poor.
 He has also said that he draws inspiration from Jesuit values, and in particular from his work as a congressional staffer to investigate the 1989 murders of Jesuits in El Salvador.
 McGovern told America magazine in 2019, "I realized that if you commit yourself to a certain set of values, a life of service, if you are committed to lifting up the poor and standing with the poor, there's something about that that can be very satisfying.
 It makes you feel like you're living a life that's worthwhile."